-Traditionally, the main ingredients in fudge are butter, milk and sugar, similar to that of caramel.
+Traditionally, the main ingredients in fudge are butter, milk, and sugar, similar to caramel.
 So I could see how this theory came about.

-However, this healthy version of peanut butter fudge recipe is going to have slightly different ingredients than traditional fudge.
+However, this healthy version of the raw peanut butter fudge recipe is going to have slightly different ingredients than traditional fudge.